melkadze/class-planner/README.md

 # class-planner / loop
 An in-progress, collaborative, and expansive Node.js project that provides a convenient, complete suite of student organization tools through its integration with MongoDB and Google's oAuth -- with more to come.

+##### NOTE: Due to Heroku removing the free tier of their services, this app can no longer be accessed online.
+It can be run locally, however, using the instructions below.
+We are working on finding a suitable replacement service, to keep Loop accessible to all for free as it has always been.

 ### Important:
 If you wish to utilize this project for yourself, you must create an `.env` file.
 Then, run the the `build` NPM script to download the project's dependencies and build the necessary .js and .scss files.